bioinfo-core-BGU/NeatSeq-Flow_Workflows/DeSeq_Workflow/Tutorial.md

    7. Create new file entitled "GSE72232_Samples_File"
    8. Click on the "OK" button.

- **If you have count Data for each sample separately (Not for this tutorial!! )  **
+ **If you have count Data for each sample separately (Not for this tutorial!! )**

-   1. Edit the "Project Title" field in the leftmost corner of the tab to 'GSE72232'.
+   1. Edit the "Project Title" field in the leftmost corner of the tab.
    2. Click on the "Add Sample File" button.
    3. Select all your count data files.
    4. Click on the "OK" button.
+   5. For each sample's count file, edit the file name to match the sample name in the meta-data file.
-   5. For each sample select from the "File Type" drop-down menu:
+   6. For each sample's count file, select from the "File Type" drop-down menu:
       - "HTSeq.counts" for HTSeq counts data.
       - "genes.counts" for RSEM counts data.
-   6. Click on the "Save Sample File" button.
+   7. Click on the "Save Sample File" button.
-   7. Create new file entitled "GSE72232_Samples_File"
+   8. Create new Samples File.
-   8. Click on the "OK" button.
+   9. Click on the "OK" button.

 # Contact
 Please contact Liron Levin at: [levinl@post.bgu.ac.il](mailto:levinl@post.bgu.ac.il)